thunlp/ToLeaP/src/data/README.md

    Please run `bash teval.sh` to download the teval datasets and transform them into sharegpt format.
 There will be ? sharegpt format datasets named `teval*.json` stored under the folder `data/sft_data`.

-7. **ToolAlpaca**

-   Please run `bash toolalpaca.sh` to download the Toolalpaca datasets and transform them into sharegpt format.
-There will be 3 sharegpt format datasets named `toolalpaca_*.json` stored under the folder `data/sft_data`.

 8. **Toollens**
    Please run `bash Toollens.sh` to download the Toollens datasets and transform them into sharegpt format.
 There will be ? sharegpt format datasets named `toolalpaca_*.json` stored under the folder `data/sft_data`.